 Formally, this model follows from Bayes’ Theorem and combines the prior expectation of the SAI target (θ) with the current sensory estimate of target position (θ) to compute the posterior probability distribution.
 The model assumes that the motor output is a direct readout of the maximum a posteriori (MAP) estimate (θMAP) of target location, as in Verstynen and Sabes (2011):

-θMAP=σposterior 2σprior 2*θ+σposterior2σlikelihood2*θ (6)
+θMAP=σlikelihood 2σprior 2+σlikelihood2*θ+σprior2σprior 2+σlikelihood2*θ (6)

-We assume the prior and likelihood are normally distributed, therefore σposterior, n2 is the variance for the posterior probability and is equal to (σprior ,n-2+σlikelihood -2)-1.
+We assume the prior and likelihood are normally distributed., therefore:

+σposterior2= σlikelihood 2*σprior 2σlikelihood 2+σprior 2 (7)

 The mean of the likelihood is centered on the true target location, θ, on each stride, n.
 The likelihood’s variance (σlikelihood2) is a free parameter representing the amount of sensory uncertainty regarding target location.
+During the Baseline and Washout phases, the target is the participant’s baseline walking pattern.
+We assume that the amount of uncertainty surrounding the participants baseline walking is similar to the uncertainty surrounding the visual targets.
+Therefore, we set the likelihood variance to be consistent throughout the experiment.

-(Verstynen and Sabes, 2011)The adaptive nature of the model is captured by the stride-by-stride updating of the prior probability’s parameters N(θn,σprior,n2):
+The brain is likely to adjust its belief about the consistency of targets during the Learning phase as more evidence about target locations arrive.
+Use-dependent learning is more accurately modeled using adaptive priors versus a normative Bayesian model that does not include learning of priors (Verstynen and Sabes, 2011).
+Therefore, we assume that the prior adapts on a stride-by-stride basis.
+The adaptive nature of the model is captured by the stride-by-stride updating of the prior probability’s parameters N(θn,σprior,n2):

-θn+1=1-β*θn+β*θn (7)
+θn+1=1-β*θn+β*θn (8)